rodzanto/sm-hosting-kfp/README.md

 }
 ```

-Great, you now have a working Kubeflow cluster.
+Great, you now have a working Kubeflow cluster with integration to Amazon SageMaker and other services like Amazon S3.
 It is time to start defining the pipelines in the next steps.

 ### Lab #1: Creating your first pipeline with Amazon SageMaker Components for Kubeflow